 The background image.
 The image size and resolution sets the dimensions of the output image.

-The Blend types can be selected in the select menu.
+The Blend modes can be selected in the select menu.
 See Color Blend Modes for details on each blending mode.

-Add, Subtract, Multiply, Screen, Divide, Difference, Darken, Lighten, Overlay, Dodge, Color Burn, Hue, Saturation, Value, Color, Soft Light, Linear Light
+Add, Subtract, Multiply, Screen, Divide, Difference, Exclusion, Darken, Lighten, Overlay, Color Dodge, Color Burn, Hue, Saturation, Value, Color, Soft Light, Linear Light

 - Use Alpha

 If activated, by clicking on the Color and Alpha icon, the Alpha channel of the second image is used for mixing.
 When deactivated, the default, the icon background is a light gray.
 The alpha channel of the base image is always used.